aidenfoxx/anne-isaksson-portfolio/README.md

-# Art Portfolio
+# Artist Portfolio

-A simple art portfolio website written with PhoxxMVC.
+A simple artist portfolio website written with PhoxxMVC.